originell/DarkTango/README.rst

 is
 --

-a TextMate Theme based on the standard theme *Twilight* mixed with Geany's DarkTango_..
+a TextMate Theme based on the standard theme *Blackboard* mixed with Geany's DarkTango_..

 Screenshot included.
 Hope you enjoy it.